lhayden-shifter/relational-algebra-solver/README.md

 📌 License

 This project is currently for non-paid educational use only.
-Contact owner for permissions outside of those stated.
+Contact the owner for permissions outside of those stated.

 💬 Final Thought